brevw/ML-Project-MS2/README.md

 The `main` script utilizes these classes to train a model on a specified dataset and predicts on given samples.
 Since the test data is not provided, the performance of the models is compared on the validation set, which constitutes 20% of the training data.
 Additionally, Principal Component Analysis (PCA) is implemented for dimensionality reduction to enhance the MLP model’s performance.

+For a detailed walkthrough, check the [report.pdf](report.pdf) file.

 ## Data Preparation

 To get started, you need to download the dataset features from the following link: [MNIST Fashion Dataset](https://drive.google.com/drive/folders/1Ns6g0Gajm1-ZXLHeJIifCXVbcmNGznQI?usp=sharing).
 Once downloaded, move it to this project folder.